AkramDhiabi/workmotion-assignment/README.md

 ## CICD implementation
 We have one main github actions workflow that is triggered on push to main or to developer branches and perform below scenarios:
--  If pushed to main, a `production` deployment will be rolled out.
+-  If pushed to `main`, a `production` deployment will be rolled out.
--  If pushed to developer, a `development` deployment will be rolled out.
+-  If pushed to `developer`, a `development` deployment will be rolled out.

 #### Test the stack on Github
 Use `main` or create `developer` branch, make a push event and watch the deployment to the associated environment.